 Recombination and mutation of the genetic algorithm is performed with a MATLAB R2014b script, and the genotype of the population is exported to an excel file.
-This excel file

-This work is funded by the European FP7 project DREAM grant no. 611391 is later imported into CATIA V5-6R2014 Student Edition and, using a custom-made Macro, generates the new population from the parametric shape of the designed robot (see figure 2a).
+This excel file is later imported into CATIA V5-6R2014 Student Edition and, using a custom-made Macro, generates the new population from the parametric shape of the designed robot (see figure 2a).
 In this case study, we performed one-point cross-overs [3] to generate children.
 Additionally, mutations were added to increase variability: for each child, one variable of the genotype is randomly modified in such way that $x_i = x{i-1} + \alpha rd$.
 Where α is the mutation rate, and rd is a random number between -1 and +1.